Anbu (1953 film): Production

 Anbu was produced and directed by M. Natesan under his company Natesh Art Pictures.
 The story was written by him, and the dialogues by Vindhan.
 Cinematography was handled by G. Vittal Rao, editing by S. A. Murugesan, and the choreography by P. S. Gopalakrishnan, K. N. Dandayudhapani Pillai and B. Heeralal.
 Shooting took place at Newtone and Citadel studios.

 Soundtrack

 The music was composed by T. R. Pappa.
-Lyrics by Papanasam Sivan, Kambadasan, Ka.
-Mu.
-Sheriff, Suratha, Dandapani and Rajappa.

 Release and reception

 Anbu was released on 24 July 1953.
 Natesh Art Pictures distributed the film themselves in Madras and select regions, while others did so for other regions in Tamil Nadu.
 Kumudam, a Tamil weekly published the review of this film in a unique way.
 It was written as such, the characters in the film were telling about their roles.
 This prompted Natesan to go for a defamation case against the weekly.
 However, the legal adviser of the weekly settled the matter amicably with Natesan.
 The film was dubbed into Telugu with the title Apeksha.